 The property is currently used to collect water, via water intake facilities on Boulder Creek and Jones Creek, for municipal purposes.
 Other than minor improvements and maintenance activities necessary to operate the water intake facilities, the property has been unmanaged for the last 60+/- years.

-The previous uses of the property are unknown; however, historical photographs and documents indicate that at least part of the property burned in the first half of the 1900's (there were several forest fires in southwest Washington between 1902 and 1952) and was salvage logged in 1955.
+Historical photographs and documents indicate that at least part of the property burned in the first half of the 1900's (there were several forest fires in southwest Washington between 1902 and 1952) and was salvage logged in 1955.